Using Qt Bridge for Adobe Photoshop

-- In the QML Type field, specify the QML type or Studio component to morph this layer into.
+- In the Component field, specify the component or Studio component to morph this layer into.
 The component that is generated during import will be of this type.
 For example, if you drew a rectangle, you can export it as a Rectangle Studio component.
-You can provide the import statement of the module where the QML type is defined in the Add Imports field.
+You can provide the import statement of the module where the component type is defined in the Imports field.

 - Select the Render Text check box to render the text layer as an asset.
 The layer will be exported as an asset and the text data will not be exported.
 This allows the text layer to be merged to parent artboard or group as well.

-- In the Add Imports field, enter additional import statements to have them added to the generated QML file.
+- In the Add Imports field, enter additional import statements to have them added to the generated UI file.
 For example, to use Qt Quick Controls 2.3, you need the import statement